Skip to main content

 What to know about the CFPB 1071 rule affecting small business loans

-This post provides answers to some frequently asked questions about data requirements and other changes likely from the new rule.
+This post provides answers to some frequently asked questions about data requirements and other changes in the final rule released March 30, 2023.

-You might also like this checklist for preparing for the CFPB 1071 rule
+You might also like this on-demand webinar on the new CFPB small business data collection rule

 Data collection requirements

 According to a recent survey, financial institution executives’ top regulatory compliance concern is the final rule from the Consumer Financial Protection Bureau (CFPB) on data collection for small business loan applications.
-The regulation, expected to be finalized in weeks, outranked BSA/AML rules, beneficial ownership requirements, and current expected credit loss (CECL) obligations.
+The regulation, finalized and issued March 30, outranked BSA/AML rules, beneficial ownership requirements, and current expected credit loss (CECL) obligations.

 This post provides answers to some of the frequently asked questions (FAQs) about what types of data financial institutions will have to collect from small business loan applications, as well as details to help banks and credit unions prepare for the CFPB rule to take effect.